yaheda/litentry/README.md

 The user proves they own an address by requesting the message signature using Polkadot.js extension.

 In turn the backend validates this signature in a passort custom strategy.
 If valid a JWT token is issued via passort.js which can be used for secured requests like /api/v1/secrets.
+The secret is fetched from a mongodb instance.

 <h2>Client</h2>